-Denton Juvenile Defense
+Denton Juvenile Attorney

-Texas has a unique set of laws to handle children that are accused of committing crimes.
+Texas has a unique set of laws to handle children that are accused of committing various criminal offenses.
 Until a child turns 10 years old, Texas does not hold them criminally responsible for their actions.
 Once a person turns 17 years old, the State treats all actions as adult matters.
 But between the ages of 10 and 16, your child can be accused of committing a crime and be brought into the juvenile justice system.

 The juvenile justice system requires representation for your child.
 Unlike adults, who can represent themselves, the Juvenile Justice Code requires that a child be represented by an attorney.
 Finding the right attorney is important.
 The juvenile justice system consists of civil cases alleging criminal matters and blends the Texas Penal Code, Texas Family Code and the Code of Criminal Procedure all together.
 If you want your child’s rights to be protected, you need to find an attorney that is knowledgeable regarding this unique system.

 Most parents come in contact with the juvenile justice system by receiving a phone call that their child has been arrested.
 If this has happened to you, there are some things that you should know.
 First, your child is in Juvenile Detention not in jail with adult offenders.
 State law requires that juveniles be housed separate from adults in a specific juvenile detention facility.
 Second, you cannot bond your child out of detention.
 Detained juveniles are not entitled to bonds like adults are.
 Instead, the juvenile court will hold a detention hearing on the first business day after a child is detained.
 At that hearing, the Court will decide if the child gets to go home or remains detained for two weeks.